zhangyihome/code-push-cli/cli/README.md

 code-push access-key rm <accessKey>
 ```

-You can generate additional access keys for your account with an optional description.
+You can generate additional access keys for your account with a description tagged to each key.
 This lets you log in to CodePush and manage your apps without going through the 3rd party authentication step, e.g. from a CI environment.

 ```
-code-push access-key add
-code-push access-key add --des \"VSO Integration\"
+code-push access-key add "VSO Integration"
 ```

 After generating the access key, you can call the login command with the generated key.